-SSI Observer Reference notes Oceanic Whitetip Sharks CMM 2011-04 prohibits vessel operators from retaining, transshipping, storing or landing any oceanic whitetip sharks caught in the Convention Area, in whole or in part.
+SSI Observer Reference Observer notes iverer enice Oceanic Whitetip Sharks CMM 2011-04 prohibits vessel operators from retaining, transshipping, storing or landing any oceanic whitetip sharks caught in the Convention Area, in whole or in part.
 The CMM indicates that an estimate of the catch of these sharks shall be through data collected from observer programmes and other means.
 Vessel operators must release these sharks alive in a manner that results in as little harm to the shark as possible; and, alive or dead, they may not retain any part of these sharks and cannot process these sharks for fins or other parts.
 Observers are asked to record the number of releases of oceanic whitetip sharks caught in the Convention Area, including the life status on being caught and the status upon release (dead or alive).
 As part of a research project approved by the Commission Scientific Committee some observers may be required to collect biological material from oceanic whitetip sharks landed as dead; CMM 2011-04 Whale Sharks: Purse seine fishery CMM 2012-04 prohibits purse seine vessel operators from setting on a school of tuna associated with a whale shark.
 This CMM explains what procedures must be carried out when a whale shark is caught by a purse seine vessel and requires countries to annually report on all instances where whale sharks have been encircled by purse seine nets.
-Observers are asked to record all the necessary details when a whale shark is caught or sighted in a set.
-CMM 2012-04
+Observers are asked to record all the necessary details when a whale shark is caught or CMM 2012-04 encircled by purse seine nets.
+Observers are asked to record all the necessary